IBM/merlin-docs/docs/guides/ide/debug.md

 ## Starting IBM i Debug Service

 IBM i Debug Service depends on RDi Debug Server (QB5ROUTER).
 Both should be in running state before you can use the Merlin debugger.
-You can use the **IBM I DEBUGGER** view to start and stop RDi Debug Server and IBM i Debug Service.
+You can use the **IBM i Debugger** view to start and stop RDi Debug Server and IBM i Debug Service.

 ## Debugging from IBM i Project Explorer